-The reason why the squat toilets has been decreasing is that the change of the lifestyle.
-People used to live in Japanese style houses with tatami or straw mats and sleep on futon bedding spread on the floor.
-But now the lifestyles have become more westernized.
-They sit on the chairs not on tatami floor.
-They also put multifunctional toilets in their houses.
-By this change, many children have never used squat toilets in their lives, so it is difficult to use the ones in the public restrooms.
+The reason why squat toilets are being phased out is the change of lifestyles in Japan.
+People used to live in Japanese-style houses with tatami or straw mats and sleep on futon bedding spread on the floor.
+Nowadays, living arrangements have become more westernized in many households.
+They sit on chairs instead of on the tatami floor, and with this move to higher heights, people started preferring western-style multifunctional toilets in their houses.
+Because of this, many children have never learned how to use squatting toilets, changing the needs for public restrooms.

-Small (小) and Big (大)
+Flushing Small (小) and Big (大)

 I explained several different aspects of Japanese toilets, but anyway, Japanese people appreciate nice toilets.
 Provably the toilet room is the one space where they feel they can escape from their busy lives and truly relax.